ChainTools-Tech/ansible-roles/roles/dvpn-node/README.md

 - initiating its configuration,
 - generating the Node wallet,
 - setting up the service for the dVPN node.
+In default configuration role deploys node configuration which creates node wallet keys in test keyring (means no password is required to start node).
+This can be adjusted in configuration template.

 ## Prerequisites